ImmortalDemonGod/ResearchAgentSwarm/Literature_Review/sparse_prime_representation.md

 - **Brevity is Key**: Strive for the shortest possible representation without losing essential context or meaning.

 # Output Format
-YOUR COMPRESION HERE (DONT WASTE TIME STATING THIS IN AN SPR JUST WRITE)
+YOUR COMPRESION HERE (DONT WASTE TIME STATING THIS IN AN SPR JUST WRITE YOUR SUMMARY)